Mosques disappear as China strives to ‘build a beautiful Xinjiang’

 Researchers at the Australian Strategic Policy Institute estimated in 2020, after a survey of 900 Xinjiang locations, that 16,000 mosques had been partially or completely destroyed over the previous three years.

-Signs outside the Xinqu Mosque said a housing development would soon be built on the site.
+Signs outside the Xinqu Mosque, with the crumbling minarets, said a housing development would soon be built on the site.

 “For ethic unity, build a beautiful Xinjiang,” a sign read.